bobllor/macdeploy/README.md

 ### FileVault

 FileVault is recommended to be turned on for security purposes.
-Nearly all the processes in the deployment expects FileVault to be enabled, otherwise it will not work as intended.
+Apple expects FileVault to be on, and a majority of the deployment process relies on FileVault being enabled.

 Upon successful execution, the key will be generated.
 This key *is not logged on the client* but will be outputted onto the terminal.